Subscribe to our blog for all the latest news, updates, and events from Paynewest and our partnersSubscribe

-But here’s something that all too often is left off college readiness checklists: renters insurance.
+But here's something that shouldn't be left off college readiness checklists: renters insurance.

 All too often, renters are under the impression that they don't need to purchase coverage, due to the fact that their landlord already has a policy in place.
 But there's a big difference between the insurance the owner has in place and the renters.
 The landlord's policy covers the physical structure itself, paying for damages should there be a fire, for example.
 But that insurance doesn't include the contents, should a fire ruin the tenant's belongings.

 "Standard renters insurance protects your personal belongings against damage from fire, smoke, lightning, vandalism, theft, explosion, windstorm, water and other disasters listed in the policy," explained Lindsay Fisher, PayneWest sales executive.
 "Floods and earthquakes are not covered."